ruricolist/serapeum/reference.md

 Returns `plus`, not 4.

-The `local` macro is based on Racket's support for internal definitions (although not Racket's `local` macro, which does something different).
+The `local` macro is loosely based on Racket's support for internal definitions.

 ## Binding